+The ARAMIS information system has been in operation since 1997 and includes the systematic recording of research, innovation and evaluation projects that are financed or carried out by the Swiss Confederation.
 The ARAMIS information system includes Swiss research projects and development plans and is intended, Government and Parliament willing, to provide information to interested parties about the research projects funded or implemented by the Swiss Confederation.
+Since 2019, ARAMIS also publishes external studies of a non-research nature commissioned by the Swiss Federal Administration.

 When a search query is sent, a full text search is triggered.
 If several search terms are used, an OR link is created in the background.
 The more search terms are found in a project, the higher in the hit list this appears.
 Search terms that appear in the project title are weighted higher than those from other fields.
-The full text search with one word searches for the entered letter sequence, whereby word parts are also found and more hits are obtained than with the 'normal' search.
+The full text search with one word searches for the entered letter sequence, whereby word parts are also found.
 For example, the search for 'Case' will also find words like 'Case study', 'Emergency' or 'If necessary'.
 A full text search with several words, however, only searches for the entered words as a whole, not for the word components.
 When searching with 'Energy' and 'Wind' only those hits will be shown which contain exactly these words, but not 'Wind Energy' or 'Energy Storage' etc.

 The advanced search allows further restrictions and filters.
 For example, individual project types, the project status or labels can be integrated into the search or individual fields such as the project number or the project title can be searched specifically.

 The various search options of the advanced search with their combination options enable complex search queries, which are intuitively understandable.
-We recommend that you simply try out the new search.
+We simply recommend that you use it.

 Select research position(s):